 - Cartilage injuries

 Anyone can become a victim of this disease.
-It may be because of them having inflammatory disease or an injury.
+It may be because them having inflammatory disease or an injury.
 Certain categories of people are more likely to have popliteal cysts.
 We list these below:

 - People aged between 35 to 70 years.